haroutboujakjian/Vuesalize/documentation_src/README.md

 </script>
 ```

-In order for the stacked bar chart to render properly, `plotdata` needs to be as an array of objects.
-There should be one
+In order for the stacked bar chart to render properly, `plot-data` needs to be as an array of objects.
+There should be
-key for the x value, and all the other keys will be for y values.
-The `Budget3Groups.json` data file that populates
+one key for the x value, and all the other keys will be for y values.
+The `Budget3Groups.json` data file (snippet below)
-the example stacked bar chart has "date" for the x value, and "Utilities",
+that populates the example stacked bar chart has "date" for the x value, and "Utilities",
 "Rent", and "Insurance" for the y values.
 All of the axis charts
 (bar charts, line charts, area charts) use the same format for data, making it easier to switch between them.